beamvenom/word_surrounder/README.md

 <img src="https://github.com/beamvenom/word_surrounder/blob/main/images/screenshot3.png?raw=true" />
 </p>

-- Pressing the blue/white button will prompt a file input.
+- Pressing the blue/white button will prompt a file upload.
--Inputting a text file will result in the picture below.
-(Notice that "the" is the most used word)
+-Upload a text file to get a result.
+(Notice that "the" is the most used word in the screenshot)

 <p align="center">
 <img src="https://github.com/beamvenom/word_surrounder/blob/main/images/screenshot2.png?raw=true" />